verificarlo/verificarlo/README.md

 `vfc_ddebug` will test instruction sub-sets.
 Each time an irreductible `ddmin` set is found it is signaled to the user and asigned a number `ddmin0`, `ddmin1`, ...., `ddminX`.
-The faulty instructions of `ddminX` set are stored in the `dd.line/ddminX/dd.line.include` (these are the instructions thate were instrumented with the noise backend during the run).
+The faulty instructions of `ddminX` set are stored in the `dd.line/ddminX/dd.line.include` (these are the instructions that were instrumented with the noise backend during the run).

 The union of the _"culprit"_ instructions can also be found in